shivanandiyer/democampaigntracker/README.md

 # Ryde Council AI Chatbot - Engagement Metrics

-This Streamlit app provides a dashboard for tracking the engagement metrics of the Ryde Council AI Chatbot.
+This Streamlit app provides a dashboard for tracking the user engagement metrics of the Ryde Council AI Chatbot.

 ## Features